Website Management

 In 2025, paulvanraden.com

-had 12,791 unique visitors with 17,157 total including repeat visitors.
-They
+had 12,791 unique visitors with 17,157 total including

-viewed 24,941 pages and downloaded 34,747 total pages including repeats such as
+repeat visitors.
+They viewed 24,941 pages and downloaded 34,747 total pages

-if you reload or refresh a page to get updates.
-Of the pages viewed in 2025,
+including repeats such as if you reload or refresh a page to get updates.
+Of

-37% went to requestors in the United States, 20% to Japan, 12% to the European
+the pages viewed in 2025, 37% went to requestors in the United States, 20% to

-Union and Great Britain, 11% to China, 10% to Russia, 2% to Canada, and the
+Japan, 12% to the European Union and Great Britain, 11% to China, 10% to

-remaining 8% went to 75 other countries.
-That agrees with my goal because I
+Russia, 2% to Canada, and the remaining 8% went to 75 other countries.
+That

-really try to make my reports useful to the whole world to increase
+agrees with my goal because I really try to make my reports useful to the whole

-international visits.
-Previously in 2024, 52% of pages went to the United
+world.
+Previously in 2024, 52% of pages went to the United States, 15% to the

-States, 15% to the European Union and Great Britain, 13% to China, and 7% to
+European Union and Great Britain, 13% to China, and 7% to Japan.
+The above

-Japan.
-The above statistics from awstats exclude the 34,346 pages and
+statistics from awstats exclude the 34,346

-help users quickly find the info you request.
+pages to help users quickly find the info you request.

 Traffic to my site doubled after I